karencfisher/example-web-app/readme.md

-This is a simple, end to end ETL and a full stack interactive dashboard, as example for students in the UCB/EdX Data Analytics boot camp.
+This is a simple, end to end ETL and a full stack interactive dashboard, as an example to hopefully be of use to students in the UCB/EdX Data Analytics boot camp.

 ![](Screenshot.jpg)